-Today is the feast of Saint Thomas Aquinas, a 13th century Dominican priest, philosopher, and theologian.
-As a Doctor of the Church, he has been given the title "Angelic Doctor" and is the patron of Catholic universities and schools.
+January 28 is the feast of Saint Thomas Aquinas, a 13th century Dominican priest, philosopher, and theologian.
+As a Doctor of the Church, he has been given the title "Angelic Doctor" and is the patron saint of apologists, Catholic schools, chastity, learning, philosophers, publishers, students, theologians, and universities.
 St. Thomas ranks among the greatest writers and theologians of all time.
-His most important work, the Summa Theologiae, an explanation and summary of the entire body of Catholic teaching, has been standard for centuries, even to our own day.
+His most important work, the Summa Theologiae, a theological summary and explanation of all the teachings of the Catholic Church, has been standard for centuries, even to our own day.
 St. Thomas reflected the Dominican ideal.
 He was a true contemplative who shared the fruits of contemplation with others.

 Born of a noble family in southern Italy, Thomas was educated by the Benedictines.
 He was a superior student and surpassed his classmates in learning as well as in the practice of virtue.

 When he became old enough to choose his state of life, Thomas renounced the things of this world and chose to enter the Dominican Order in spite of the opposition of his family, who had expected him to become a Benedictine.
 At the age of seventeen, he joined the Dominicans of Naples.
 His mother, determined to change this, rushed to Naples to consult with her son, but the Dominicans sent him to Rome, on the way to Paris or Cologne.
 She then instructed his brothers to capture Thomas and confine him in the fortress of San Giovanni at Rocca Secca.
 He remained "imprisoned" by family members for a two year period in an attempt to prevent him from assuming the Dominican habit and to force him into renouncing his decision.
 They even went so far as to tempt him with a prostitute.
 When the woman entered his room, Thomas chased her out with a piece of burning wood from the fire.